Stockholm Palace: The second phase of building the new palace 1727–1771

 Nicodemus Tessin the Younger died in 1728, before the palace was finished.
 The responsibility for the construction was taken over by Carl Hårleman, even though Tessin's position as superintendent was formally passed on to his son Carl Gustaf Tessin.

 Hårleman formed large parts of the palace's interior in a newer style, more to the taste of that time, the Rococo.
-At Hårleman's initiative, the color of the facade was changed from the earlier brick red to light yellow (see Coloration below).
+At Hårleman's initiative, the color of the façade was changed from the earlier brick red to light yellow (see Coloration below).
 When the building was reassumed in 1727, there was anew a need for qualified workers.
 The second group of French artists and craftsmen arrived in Stockholm in the summer of 1732, as a result of Hårleman's negotiations in Paris the previous winter.
 The group consisted of six persons: two Masters, Antoine Bellette and Michel Le Lievre and four journeymen.
 Other noted sculptors and craftsmen during the second phase of the construction were Charles Guillaume Cousin, Jacques-Philippe Bouchardon, Pierre Hubert L'Archevêque, Johan Tobias Sergel and Adrien Masreliez.
 Giovanni Battista Tiepolo turned down Tessin's offer of a commission.

 Carl Hårleman died in 1753, and his work was continued by Carl Johan Cronstedt and Carl Gustaf Tessin who finished the palace together.
 Some parts of the palace where the royal family would live, the northern row and what is presently the State Apartments, were also completed that year.
 The Stockholm Palace was ready to be used in 1754.
 The royal family who had lived in the Wrangel Palace on Riddarholmen since the fire in the old castle, moved to their new residence on the First Advent that same year.
 Instead of living in the State Apartment, the royal family choose to stay in the part now known as the Bernadotte Apartments.
 The work on the interior continued even after the royal family had settled in.
 Priority was given to the interior rather than the completion of the Slottsbacken and Lejonbacken.

 Lejonbacken and the Chancery Wing were finished by architect Carl Fredrik Adelcrantz, who also was put in charge for the work on the interior after Hårleman's death.
 1771 is considered the year when the palace was officially declared finished.
-The wall of the eastern quay was completed that year, but during a number of years many of the statues and sculptures in the facade's niches were still lacking, such as the eight statues on the southern facade depicting noted Swedish men and the Enleveringsgruppen (the Abduction group) on the same facade.
+The wall of the eastern quay was completed that year, but during a number of years many of the statues and sculptures in the façade's niches were still lacking, such as the eight statues on the southern façade depicting noted Swedish men and the Enleveringsgruppen (the Abduction group) on the same façade.